DarkWiiPlayer/dl_Keys/readme.md

 Is it safe? is it encrypted?
 ---
-The server does not encrypt any of its stored date.
+The server does not encrypt any of its stored data.
 The keys are stored in the same directory as the data, so if the key-file is compromised, so is the data anyway.
 The server is mostly intended for personal use.
 Before it could ever be used for commercial use it would need quite a lot of security and performance improvements.

 Key storage
 ---
 In the current implementation the server stores its keys in a local file.
-Access to the keys is handled by a separate .lua in the *keys* subdirectory.
+Access to the keys is handled by a separate .lua file in the *keys* subdirectory.
 If needed, other implementations of the same interface can be added to this subdirectory to allow the server to store its keys in a database.

 Extensibility
 ---